-You’ve all heard about the dangers of trans fats, but did you know that an ingredient label can say “zero trans fats“, but still have plenty of partially hydrogenated oils in it?
+You've all heard about the trans fats dangers, but did you know that an ingredient label can say “zero trans fats”, but still have plenty of partially hydrogenated oils in it?

 No real surprise